entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is .

 93. Mesial marginal plate 2 restricted to mesial wall of pectoral appendage: absent (0); present (1).
 > Ritchie *et al.* (1992, Character 8). ???see Character 90 above.

 > - **The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the visceral view.** ???

 94. Overlying area of posterolateral margin of anterior median dorsal plate: absent (0); present (1).
+> - **Xiao Yan: I don't understand what this character means.** overlapping or overlapped? 说不清楚，你可以用中文表达。跟特征54，55有什么区别？

-94. The width of the PMD anterior margin and the width of the narrowing region before the lateral process: Less than (0); be equal or greater than (1)
+95. The width of the PMD anterior margin and the width of the narrowing region before the lateral process: Less than (0); be equal or greater than (1)
+> - **跟特征57是什么关系？**

 96. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).